 In this course students learn to apply graphic design theory to a variety of communication needs.
-The unique design issues associated with nonlinear communication are addressed.
+The unique design issues associated with non-linear communication are addressed.
 Students apply these principles to the creation of actual websites through hands-on use of a variety of software applications.
 This course is intended for art and non-art majors.

-Graphic Design Tools & Techniques
+Transferable to CSU

-36 hours lecture, 72 hours laboratory Prerequisite: ART 41
+Introduction to Graphic Design 36 hours lecture, 72 hours laboratory Prerequisite: ART 41 Recommended Preparation: ART 31